Tsugi321/Active-Directory/README.md

 14. Go to services, change Log On As to Local system and restart splunk universal forwarding

-15. log into splunk server and create a new index called endpoint
+15. Log into splunk server and create a new index called endpoint

-16. activate splunk server by adding a new port (9997) to configure receiving setting
+16. Activate splunk server by adding a new port (9997) to configure receiving setting

-17. install Active Directory Domain Services(ADDS) on the windows server (Manage > Add roles and features > install Role-based or feature-based > Target server > select ADDS and add features > Install)
+17. Install Active Directory Domain Services(ADDS) on the windows server (Manage > Add roles and features > install Role-based or feature-based > Target server > select ADDS and add features > Install)

 18. Promote server to domain controller